UtaUtaUtau/nnsvs-db-converter/README.md

   --max-silences int, -s int
                         The maximum amount of silences (pau) in the middle of each segment.
-Set to a big amount to maximize segment lengths. (default: 0) --max-sp-length float, -S float
+Set to a big amount to maximize segment lengths. (default: 0) --audio-sample-rate int, -r int
-                        The maximum length for silences (pau) to turn into SP.
-Ignored when breath detection is enabled.
-Only here for fallback. (default: 0.5) --audio-sample-rate int, -r int
                         The sampling rate in Hz to put the audio files in.
 If the sampling rates do not match it will be converted to the specified sampling rate.
 Enter 0 to ignore sample rates. (default: 44100)